DEPARTMENT OF TRANSPORTATION

 AGENCY: Federal Aviation Administration (FAA), DOT.

-ACTION: Notice of proposed rulemaking (NPRM).
+ACTION: Supplemental notice of proposed rulemaking (SNPRM).

 -----------------------------------------------------------------------

-for all General Electric Company (GE) Model CF34-10E2A1, CF34-10E6,
+that applied to all General Electric Company (GE) Model CF34-10E2A1,

-CF34-10E6A1, CF34-10E7, and CF34-10E7-B engines with certain part-
+CF34-10E6, CF34-10E6A1, CF34-10E7, and CF34-10E7-B engines with certain

-numbered high-pressure turbine (HPT) shroud/low pressure turbine (LPT)
+part-numbered high-pressure turbine (HPT) shroud/low pressure turbine

-DATES: The FAA must receive comments on this proposed AD by August
+DATES: The FAA must receive comments on this SNPRM by March 10, 2025.

 11.43 and 11.45, by any of the following methods: